MD and FL-Human Research & Engineering Dir-FFP, Human Research and Engineering Directorate - FFP

 ||Aberdeen Proving Ground, MD 210055425

-With headquarters in Adelphi, Maryland, the US Army Research Laboratory (ARL) is the nation's premier laboratory for land forces.
+With headquarters in Adelphi, Maryland, the US Army Research Laboratory (ARL) is the corporate laboratory of the US Army with a mission to conduct fundamental and applied research and transition technologies that serve our nation's Soliders.
 Its diverse assortment of unique facilities and dedicated workforce of government, academic, and private sector partners make up the largest source of world-class integrated science and technology in the Army.

-Applicants must have earned a doctoral degree (PhD) in Cognitive Science, Psychology, Neuroscience, Biomedical Engineering, Human Factors, or a closely related discipline.
-A strong preference is accorded to candidates capable of independent, end-to-end data analysis including acquisition, signal conditioning and data reduction, visualization, and statistical analysis and/or quantitative modeling.
+Applicants must have earned (or be near completion of) a doctoral degree (PhD) in Cognitive Science, Psychology, Neuroscience, Biomedical Engineering, Human Factors, or a closely related discipline.
+A strong preference is accorded to candidates capable of independent, rigorous, end-to-end data analysis including acquisition, signal conditioning and data reduction, visualization, and statistical analysis and/or quantitative modeling.
 Substantial high-level programming experience (i.e., MATLAB, Python, C/C++, R), is heavily preferred.
 Candidates should demonstrate a strong scientific background with examples of recent high-quality first-author presentations and writing.
 Strong candidates will have already successfully published (or had work accepted for publication) in one or more peer-reviewed journals.

 Drnec K, Marathe AR, Lukos JR, Metcalfe JS: From trust in automation to decision neuroscience: Applying cognitive neuroscience methods to understand and improve interaction decisions involved in human automation interaction.
 Frontiers in Human Neuroscience 10.
 DOI: 10.3389/fnhum.2016.00290, 2016